wallarm/product-documentation/docs/user-guides/settings/integrations/splunk.md

 3. Enter an integration name.
 4. Paste the copied token into the **HEC token** field.
 5. Paste HEC URI and the port number of your Splunk instance into the **HEC URI:PORT** field.
 For example: `https://hec.splunk.com:8088`.
-6. Choose events to trigger notifications.
+6. Choose event types to trigger notifications.
 If the events are not chosen, Splunk alerts will not be sent.
 7. Press **Add integration**.

 ![!Splunk integration](../../../images/user-guides/settings/integrations/add-splunk-integration.png)